 In and around the venue

 The course is hosted in the town of Shipka on the foothills of the Central Balkan Mountains in the Rose Valley, Bulgaria.
 The area boasts high levels of biodiversity, beautiful countryside and historical sites of global, cultural and scientific significance.
 Sessions will be split between the lecture room, out in the wild, our 12 year old home forest garden composed of over 400 species of plants, our four year old market garden site and our perennial polyculture research fields.
 Our site provides a good example of small scale. low cost, intensive ecological design and includes examples of rainwater harvesting, gray water reed beds, wildlife ponds, multiple composting facilities and small scale plant nursery, forest gardens and more.
 We practice various methods of biological vegetable production including guild planting and crop rotation, and rear pigs, chickens and rabbits from this property.

 If traveling from abroad perhaps you would like to extend your stay in the region?
-There is plenty to do including hiking, biking, paragliding, various wildlife tours and archaeological excursions, or you could just soak up the timeless vibes of rural Bulgaria.
-If you would like to extend your stay please get in touch with the owners of your accommodation option
+There is plenty to do including hiking, biking, paragliding, various wildlife tours and archaeological excursions, or just soak up the timeless vibes of rural Bulgaria.
+If you would like to extend your stay please get in touch with the owners of the accommodation option you choose.